Telephone: +44(0) 2476528416

 - Obeng, Samuel and Sakyi, Daniel (2017).
 Explaining the Growth of Government Spending in Ghana.
 The Journal of Developing Areas, 51(1), 103-128.

 - Rewarding Allegiance: Political Alignment and Fiscal Outcomes in Local Government, 2020.
 Warwick Economics Research Paper n.1316, also available as UEA School of Economics Working Paper 2020-05. (with Christa Brunnschweiler).
-(Revise and Resubmit, Journal of Economic Behavior and Organisation).
+(Under Review).
 In the media: VoxDev PostLink opens in a new window

-- Grants and fiscal outcomes: Evidence from local governments in Ghana (Under Review)
+- Grants and fiscal outcomes: Evidence from local governments in Ghana.
+(Revise and Resubmit, Social Science Quarterly)

 Work in Progress:

 - Political alignment and public service provision (joint with Christa Brunnschweiler)

 - Spillover effects of local governance (joint with Rose Camille Vincent)

 - Globalisation and Inequality (joint with John N. Francois)